the-drunk-coder/megra/Tutorial/01_basic_concepts.md

 Welcome to the Mégra tutorial !
 Assuming you've got everything up and running, we can start to make some sound !

-In this first part, we'll cover the very xbasic concepts of Mégra.
+In this first part, we'll cover the very basic concepts of Mégra.

 ## 1.1 Soundcheck!
 Make sure your headphones are not too lound.

-Now, type the following lines of code into Portacle (or copy/paste them), move the curser to somewhere in between the outer parenthesis and hit `C-<return>`:
+Now, type the following lines of code into Portacle (or copy/paste them), move the curser to somewhere in between the outer parenthesis and hit `Ctrl-<return>` to run them:

 ```lisp
 (s 'first ()